ian-lourenco/blogpost_rails_rest_apis/blogpost.md

-## Creating REST APIs with Ruby on Rails
-#### Easy and fast developing with RoR and JBuilder!

 ### Introduction
-You've likely seen this old and famous [demo presentation](https://www.youtube.com/watch?v=Gzj723LkRJY) on how powerful and easy it is to build an app with Ruby on Rails, as the demo shows it took only 15 minutes to create a blog.
+You've likely seen this old and famous [demo presentation](https://www.youtube.com/watch?v=Gzj723LkRJY) on how powerful and easy it is to build an app with Ruby on Rails.
+As the demo shows, it took only 15 minutes to create a blog.

 But what if I told you that Rails could also be used to quickly and easily create an API, using all available tools that the framework provides, the same security, the same generators, and most of all, the same agility and easy-to-understand language?

 Today we'll dive into Rails API mode and how it can be used to create powerful - yet simple - APIs for your back-end!

 ### What is an API?
-First of all, what _is an API?_, chances are that you've seen two definitions, so let us get this out of the way.
+First of all, what _is an API?_ Chances are that you've seen two definitions, so let us get this out of the way.
 API stands for _Application Programming Interface_ and is mostly used to describe accessible documentation of a framework, programming language, or service so a developer can learn, check or revisit any aspect of these tools, as an example we have the [GitHub API](https://docs.github.com/)(also referred and the GitHub Docs) or the [Rails API](https://api.rubyonrails.org/)(once again, also referred as the Rails Docs).

-Although we can understand API as thorough documentation of a tool, we can also find public and private APIs that are applications that consume static resources via other applications or HTTP client calls, it is a way for one system to interact with other external systems, that means that there are application out there that we access differently from the "common way" of interacting with a system with generated HTML that we click and bop, these APIs are usually accessed using direct HTTP calls, usually consuming a JSON resource.
+Although we can understand API as thorough documentation of a tool, we can also find public and private APIs that are applications that consume static resources via other applications or HTTP client calls.
+It is a way for one system to interact with other external systems, which means that there are applications out there that we access differently from the "common way" of interacting with a system with generated HTML that we click and bop, these APIs are usually accessed using direct HTTP calls, usually consuming a JSON resource.

-To summarize, instead of generating a page to be interacted with through forms, links and views the application can be communicated with exposed endpoints that provide information in a set static structure.
+To summarize, instead of generating a page to be interacted with through forms, links, and views, the application can be communicated with exposed endpoints that provide information in a set static structure.

-TL;DR:
 1. **Documentation**: Reference materials for frameworks or services (like the [GitHub API](https://docs.github.com/) or [Rails API](https://api.rubyonrails.org/))
 2. **Web Services**: Applications that provide structured data (typically JSON) through HTTP endpoints

 ### Why RoR for APIs?
-Rails was created following the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) principles and it can be used to build both the front-end and back-end of a system, following this MVC architecture we can use Rails to have its views served as JSON resources, you'll develop focused on your models and controllers and serve the needed information to the outside world in a static pre-constructed structure, so no need to be in charge of creating a front-end or complex view, you'll only need to organize the structure that will be served, the application that will consume what you provide will do as they please with the JSON you created.
+Rails was created following the [Model-View-Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) principles and it can be used to build both the front-end and back-end of a system.
+Following this MVC architecture, we can use Rails to have its views served as JSON resources, you'll develop focused on your models and controllers and serve the needed information to the outside world in a static pre-constructed structure.
+So, there is no need to be in charge of creating a front-end or complex views: you'll only need to organize the structure that will be served and the application that will consume what you provide will do as it pleases with the JSON you created.

 This means you can keep the happy coding you already have for creating full-stack RoR applications while creating APIs, focusing mainly on controllers and models.
-Although there are simpler frameworks to create APIs using Ruby, RoR is a full-stack framework with a bunch of tools, wouldn't it be better to use something else?
+Although there are simpler frameworks to create APIs using Ruby, RoR is a full-stack framework with a bunch of tools.
+Wouldn't it be better to use something else?
 Well, _it depends_, as mentioned in the [Rails Guides](https://guides.rubyonrails.org/api_app.html#why-use-rails-for-json-apis-questionmark):

->The first question a lot of people have when thinking about building a JSON API using Rails is: "Isn't using Rails to spit out some JSON overkill?
+&gt;The first question a lot of people have when thinking about building a JSON API using Rails is: "Isn't using Rails to spit out some JSON overkill?
 Shouldn't I just use something like Sinatra?".
->
+&gt;
->For very simple APIs, this may be true.
+&gt;For very simple APIs, this may be true.
 However, even in very HTML-heavy applications, most of an application's logic lives outside of the view layer.
->
+&gt;
->The reason most people use Rails is that it provides a set of defaults that allows developers to get up and running quickly, without having to make a lot of trivial decisions.
+&gt;The reason most people use Rails is that it provides a set of defaults that allows developers to get up and running quickly, without having to make a lot of trivial decisions.
->
+&gt;
-><cite>Rails Guides, Why Use Rails for JSON APIs?</cite>
+&gt;<cite>Rails Guides, Why Use Rails for JSON APIs?</cite>

 There you go, there is indeed an argument to be made about its usage, but we want all these **middleware defaults** including _development_ and _testing modes_, _rails logging_, _security_ against different kinds of attacks, and _parameters parsing_.
 We also want the **action pack layer** that includes _resourceful routing_, _generators_, _caching_, and access to all _rails gems_.
 You'll find the full list of features [here](https://guides.rubyonrails.org/api_app.html#why-use-rails-for-json-apis-questionmark)